 The egress NAT gateway is only enabled for IPv4 mode.

-Egress IP addresses have to be in the same Layer 2 domain with Node IP addresses.
+Egress IP addresses have to be in the same Layer 2 domain with Node IP addresses for this preview.

-Upgrades are not supported for clusters that have been configured to use the Preview of the egress NAT gateway.
-For Anthos clusters on bare metal release 1.14.0 and later, the egress NAT gateway is in Preview on Ubuntu 18.04 only.
-There is no charge to use this feature while it's in Preview.
+Upgrades are not supported for clusters that have been configured to use the preview of the egress NAT gateway.